sailuh/perceive/FD_scraper/Readme.md

 “ k ” (records parameter) – This variable can be altered to extract specific records within each month.
 By default, it has been set to iterate from 0 to the ending record in each month.
 For example, in order to extract records from 480 to the ending, we need to set the “ k ” variable to 480 to the end ( ‘ iterations -1 ’).

-The user just needs to alter these three variables in order to extract specific set of records within each year for a particular month.

-Example: To extract data from 2005 to 2007, Jan through June please set the "i" (year) variable to 4:6, "j" (month) to 1:6.
-The crawler creates .txt files each email with the naming convention Year_Month_documentNumber.
-A .csv file is created for each month that contains data regarding the author name, title, dateStamp.

-Make these changes to customize the crawler for(i in 4:6){}
-for(j in 1:6){}